 6. Becoming Footballer: An Authoethnographic Inquiry

 7. Cycling Assemblages, Self-Tracking Digital Technologies and Negotiating Gendered Subjectivities of Road Cyclists On-the-Move

 8. SheBelieves, but does she?
 Complicating white women’s understandings of the postfeminist-neoliberal empowerment discourse

 Julie Brice and David L. Andrews

 Emma Rich is chair of the Physical Culture, Sport and Health research group at University of Bath.
-Working across sociology and critical pedagogies her, her works advances theoretical frameworks to understand how people learn about health and their bodies and the impact on their identities, health practices and physical activity.
+Working across sociology and critical pedagogies, her work advances theoretical frameworks to understand how people learn about health and their bodies and the impact on their identities, health practices, and physical activity.

 Adele Pavlidis is an interdisciplinary sociologist at Griffith University.
 Her work traverses the fields of sport, mental health, and feminism and draws on contemporary theorisations of affect and emotion.
 She has published two co-authored monographs and a number of articles in international peer-reviewed journals and edited collections.